Janinduchamod2001425/Janinduchamod2001425/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Janindu Chamod
 ======================================================================================================================================

-A passionate Full-Stack Web Developer and Designer with a strong foundation as an undergraduate Software Engineer.
+A passionate Full-Stack Web Developer and Designer with a strong foundation as an undergraduate Software Engineer in SLIIT .
 ------------------------------------------------------------------------------------------------------------------

 🚀 About Me: I thrive on turning innovative ideas into functional and visually appealing digital experiences.
 With a keen eye for design and a solid grasp of software engineering principles, I embark on every project with a commitment to excellence.